syahnur197/shopping-cart/README.md

 # shopping-cart
-I hope I got paid for this
+I hope I got paid for this s#it